AdamRj-765/W3School-0005/COURSE_NOTES/HTML5-NOTES-PT-8.md

 These notes will provide the information compiled and deemed helpful in understanding the information given in both the [HTML Video Playlist](https://www.youtube.com/playlist?list=PLr6-GrHUlVf_ZNmuQSXdS197Oyr1L9sPB) listed in the project's README.md, and from the HTML online tutorials from [W3Schools.com](https://www.w3schools.com/).

-## Main heading
+##

-### Second Heading
+###

 #### Conclusion
-This concludes Part 7 of the Notes on HTML5 Coursework for the Video Course and information from W3Schools.com.
-Please move on to the next document [HTML-NOTES-PT-8.md](https://github.com/AdamRj-765/W3School-0005/blob/master/COURSE_NOTES/HTML5-NOTES-PT-8.md).
+This concludes Part 8 of the Notes on HTML5 Coursework for the Video Course and Tutorial information from W3Schools.com.
+Please move on to the next document [HTML5-NOTES-PT-9.md](https://github.com/AdamRj-765/W3School-0005/blob/master/COURSE_NOTES/HTML5-NOTES-PT-9.md).